yhi96/ATQC-task/README.md

 The response body is a JSON list containing the devices in the inventory.
 The response body is not empty.

-Notes: Make sure the inventory is populated before testing.

 ### Test Case 2:
 Test Case ID: TC_INV_002
 Title: Verify adding a new device to the inventory (positive scenario)